 Carbon Offsetting and Brand Sustainability

 The primary motivations behind carbon offsetting are to reduce emissions.
-But they also help to promote regenerative sustainability, build infrastructure for renewable energy, spread awareness and drive for reducing carbon emissions, support communities most affected by climate change, conserve at-risk natural areas and aid in renewable energy structure.
+As such, carbon offsetting generally promotes regenerative sustainability, build infrastructure for renewable energy, spread awareness and drive for reducing carbon emissions, support communities most affected by climate change, conserve at-risk natural areas and aid in renewable energy structure.

-For a brand, this means taking responsibility for their own carbon footprint and doing something positive about it.
+For sustainable brands, this means taking responsibility for their own carbon footprint and doing something positive about it.
 That can be through investing in carbon offset projects or setting up internal programs to increase efficiency and reduce waste.
 And, brands can support projects like improved livelihood or local conservation that align with their values, as well as their customers’ moral compass.

 Whatever the approach, brands should be looking to minimize their negative environmental and social impact as much as possible – and that’s where carbon offsetting comes in.